Torathion/eslint-config-shiny/README.md

 -   It's very opinionated with a lot of formatting rules
 -   It's written to output performant code.
 Any plugins that increase readability, but can decrease the performance in any away, will be deactivated.

+I have no idea, why the eslint version warning is always coming up.
+I suspect it has to do with `eslint-plugin-sonarjs`

 ## Supported frameworks

 [x] Jest